-1. The applicant requests in writing that their name be removed; a request to declare their continued interest in the program; or

-- 3. The applicant does not meet either the eligibility or suitability criteria for the program. - 4.
-The applicant refuses two housing units without good cause.
+- 1. The applicant requests in writing that their name be removed or a request to declare their continued interest in the program; or - 2.
+The applicant does not meet either the eligibility or suitability criteria For the program; or - 3.
+The applicant refuses two housing units without good cause